By: Team DukeCooks Since: Oct 2019 Licence: MIT

 After identifying the file that causes the error, delete that particular data file.

-By deleting the data file, a new data file will be generated from the SampleUtil
+By deleting the data file, a new data file will be generated from the SampleUtil corresponding

 to the file that was deleted.